dev-pipeline/dev-pipeline/docs/profile.rst

     cmake.cxxflags.debug = ${cmake.cflags.debug}
     cmake.cxxflags.release = ${cmake.cflags.release}

-    # Each section represents a profile.
-Because key/values in [DEFAULT]
+    # I like to have each profile do a specific thing since they can be
-    # are inherited, I can just set cmake.build_type.
+    # stacked.
+Let's make debug/release profiles.
     [debug]
     cmake.build_type = Debug